ggciag/mandyoc/docs/files/benchmarks.rst

 The density of the rocks are not dependent on temperature, assumed constant during all the numerical simulation: 3300 kg/m\ :sup:`3` for the lithosphere and 3150 kg/m\ :sup:`3` for the sublithospheric mantle.
 The gravity acceleration is 9.81 m/s\ :sup:`2`.

+During the numerical simulation, the slab is stretched by its own weight, resulting in the necking in the upper portion of the slab.

 Snapshots in different moments are shown below: